NAFTeam/NAFF/CONTRIBUTING.md

 ### Your commits

-Your commits must comply with the following requirements, if they do not, where possible a contributor will `squash` your commits, if that is not possible, you will be asked to rename them.
+Your commits must comply with the following requirements, if they do not, where possible, a contributor will `squash` your commits, if that is not possible, you will be asked to rename them.

 Your commits must comply with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
-For a short summary, your commits must have a prefix which outlines their intent.
+For a short summary, your commits must have a prefix that outlines their intent.
 For example:

 `feat: Adds support for modals`